pagadalasreenivas/sreenivas_portfolio/README.md

 To contribute, follow these steps:

-Fork the repository.
+- Fork the repository.
-Create a new branch for your changes.
+- Create a new branch for your changes.
-Make the necessary changes.
+- Make the necessary changes.
-Open a pull request with a clear description of the changes.
+- Open a pull request with a clear description of the changes.

+## License
+- This project is open source and available under the MIT License.